dman926/media-processor/README.md

 This was made for my PleX server so I can easily set up rules to automate my workflow.

+I will be recreating this as a web application eventually.

 ## Dependencies

 * `thefuzz` (for fuzzy search)